 Coffee is probably one of the toughest things to give up while following a candida diet.
-So this drink is here to help!
-A Yerba Mate “Latte” that’s warm, frothy and free of dairy and sugar.
+This drink is here to help!
+Here’s a recipe for a Yerba Mate “Latte” that’s warm, frothy and free of dairy and sugar.
 It’s the perfect coffee alternative that you can indulge in without fear of blowing your Candida Diet.

 One of the questions I get asked most often from clients on a Candida diet is if they can still have their morning cup of coffee?
 Sadly the answer is no. It’s best to avoid coffee in the first couple of months of a candida cleanse, and there’s a couple of reasons for that.

 For starters, with coffee usually comes cream and sugar, which are also no’s while on a candida cleanse.
 Coffee beans are also thought to be at risk for carrying mold, which you definitely want to avoid while trying to beat candida.
 Finally, drinking too much coffee is taxing on your adrenal glands.
 Adrenal fatigue usually goes hand and hand with a candida problem.
 Caffeine stimulates you by telling the adrenal glands to produce adrenaline – your fight or flight hormone.
 This is what gives you that burst of energy.
 However, allowing this to happen constantly puts the body under physical stress – stress that can eventually lead to adrenal fatigue and complications for your Candida recovery.